hbctraining/Training-modules/Advanced_shell/lessons/03_Regular_expressions.md

 ### The `-E` option

 There is a `-E` option when using `grep` that allows the user to use what is considered "extended regular expressons".
 We won't use too many of these types of regular expressions and we will point them out when we need them.
-If you want to make it a habit to always use the `-E` option when using regular expressions in `grep` it is probably a bit more safe.
+If you want to make it a habit to always use the `-E` option when using regular expressions in `grep` it is a bit more safe.

 ### Quotations

 When using grep it is usually not required to put your search term in quotes.
 However, if you would like to use `grep` to do certain types of searches, then you are most likely more safe to wrap your search term in quotations, and likely double quotations.
-Let's briefly discuss the difference:
+Let's briefly discuss the differences:

 #### No quotation